Computing Shortest Paths among Curved Obstacles in the Plane: Introduction

-Constructing the visibility graph for polygonal objects is well studied \cite{ref:AsanoVi86,ref:GhoshAn91,ref:GuibasLi87,ref:KapoorEf88,ref:OvermarsNe88,ref:RohnertSh86,ref:WelzlCo85}.
-The fastest algorithm for it takes $O(n\log n+K)$ time \cite{ref:GhoshAn91}, where $K=O(n^2)$ is the size of the visibility graph.
+Constructing the visibility graph for polygonal objects has been well studied \cite{ref:AsanoVi86,ref:GhoshAn91,ref:GuibasLi87,ref:KapoorEf88,ref:OvermarsNe88,ref:RohnertSh86,ref:WelzlCo85}.
+Ghosh and Mount finally gave an $O(n\log n+K)$ time algorithm \cite{ref:GhoshAn91}, where $K=O(n^2)$ is the size of the visibility graph.
 For the {\em relevant visibility graph} problem \cite{ref:KapoorAn97,ref:PocchiolaTo96,ref:RohnertSh86} (or building the {\em relevant visibility graph}) on splinegons, two special cases have been studied.
-When $\calS$ contains $n$ convex objects of $O(1)$ complexity each, the problem is solvable in $O(n\log n+K)$ time \cite{ref:PocchiolaTo96}, where $K=O(n^2)$ is the number of free common tangents.
+When $\calS$ contains $n$ disjoint convex objects of $O(1)$ complexity each, the problem is solvable in $O(n\log n+K)$ time \cite{ref:PocchiolaTo96}, where $K=O(n^2)$ is the number of free common tangents.
 If $\calS$ contains $h$ convex {\em polygons}, as in \cite{ref:KapoorAn97,ref:RohnertSh86}, then the problem is solvable in $O(n+h^2\log n)$ time; an open question was posed in \cite{ref:KapoorAn97} to solve this case in $O(n+k\log n)$ time, where $k=O(h^2)$ is the number of free common tangents.
-Note that our optimal $O(n+h\log h+k)$ time result is better than the solution desired by this open question.
+Note that our $O(n+h\log h+k)$ time result is better than the solution desired by this open question.